brettwise/evo/README.md

 Evo aims to simulate the process of evolution and learn some new things while doing it.

+What started out as a personal project has been flipped to be used as a learning tool with our mentees at our weekly Elixir meetup.

 ## Introduction to Evo
 If you are going to simulate evolution you need something to evolve.
 Evo has two such entities: Vlems and Blargs.